 What is black walnut toxicity?
 Black walnut trees (Juglans nigra) produce a toxic substance (called juglone) that prevents many plants from growing under or near them.
 Related trees like butternut (J. cinerea) and shagbark hickory (Carya ovata) also produce juglone, but in lower concentrations than black walnut.
 Juglone occurs in all parts of black walnut trees, but especially in buds, nut hulls and roots.
 The toxic effects of a mature black walnut tree can extend 50 to 80 feet from the trunk of the tree, with the greatest toxicity occurring within the tree’s dripline.
 In this area, plants susceptible to juglone may wilt or die; plants tolerant to juglone will grow normally.
 Vegetables such as tomato, potato, eggplant and pepper, and ornamentals such as lilac, peony, rhododendron and azalea are particularly sensitive to juglone.

 What do the effects of black walnut toxicity look like?
 Plants sensitive to juglone may be stunted, have yellow or brown, twisted leaves, exhibit wilting of some or all plant parts, and die over time.
 Often, the vascular (i.e., water-conducting) tissue of affected plants will be discolored.
 Symptoms may occur rapidly, even within a few days after sensitive species are transplanted into a walnut tree’s root zone.
-Alternatively, some plants may survive for years near a young walnut tree, but will wilt and die as the tree increases in size.
-Black walnut toxicity can be confused with wilts caused by bacterial and fungal pathogens (e.g., see University of Wisconsin Garden Facts X1008), herbicide injury (see University of Wisconsin Garden Facts X1004), or drought.
+Alternatively, some plants may survive for years near a young walnut tree but then wilt and die as the tree increases in size.
+Black walnut toxicity can be confused with wilts caused by bacterial and fungal pathogens (e.g., see UW Plant Disease Facts D0121, Verticillium Wilt of Trees and Shrubs, and D0122, Verticillium Wilt of Vegetables), herbicide injury (see UW Plant Disease Facts D0060, Herbicide Damage), or drought.

 When establishing a garden around a walnut tree, try to plant species that are tolerant to juglone (see table on the reverse side).
 If you are growing sensitive species near a walnut tree, transplant them elsewhere in your garden.
-If you must grow sensitive plants near a black walnut, keep beds free of walnut leaves and hulls and remove walnut seedlings as they appear.
-Growing shallow rooted woody and herbaceous plants, and improving drainage can also diminish the effects of juglone.
+If you must grow sensitive plants near a black walnut, keep beds free of walnut leaves and hulls, and remove walnut seedlings as they appear.
+Grow shallow rooted woody and herbaceous plants, and improve drainage to help diminish the effects of juglone.
 Alternatively, consider building raised beds with wood, stone, or concrete barriers that limit root growth through and under the beds.

 |Sensitive to Juglone||Tolerant of Juglone|